Along Came Love (2023 film)

 Along Came Love (Le Temps d'aimer) is a 2023 drama film co-written and directed by Katell Quillévéré, loosely based on the life of her own grandmother.
-Starring Anaïs Demoustier and Vincent Lacoste, it follows Madeleine, once a Nazi collaborationist and public humiliated for it, adapting to life in post-war France in 1947.
+Starring Anaïs Demoustier and Vincent Lacoste, it follows a French woman, who is branded a Nazi collaborator following an affair with a German soldier, adapting to life in post-war France.

 The film had its world premiere in the Cannes Premiere section of the 2023 Cannes Film Festival on 20 May, where it was nominated for the Queer Palm.
 It was theatrically released in France on 29 November 2023 by Gaumount.